-Caravaggio arrives like a slap.
+Caravaggio arrives like a shift in temperature.

 The adolescent Bacchus is soft and fleshy.